DSC-VJTI/a-z-cloud/content/docs/J/cloud-scheduler.md

 Cloud Scheduler can be used in the following ways:

-- Reduce minimal manual effort by scheduling repetitive big data tasks such as fetching and preprocessing of data for a data pipeline
+- Reduce minimal manual effort by scheduling repetitive Big Data tasks such as fetching and preprocessing of data for a data pipeline

 - Downscale or upscaling cloud infrastructure when needed in a reliable manner

-- Automate health checks, trigger a Cloud Pub/Sub pipeline, and a lot more with integration with our GCP services.
+- Automate health checks, trigger a Cloud Pub/Sub pipeline, and a lot more with integration with our GCP services

 ### Learn